What time should I expect the vehicle on the removal day?

 All jewellery, watches, money, passports, bonds and important documents should be kept with yourselves during the removal, so you know where they are and also they won’t be insured by our policy during the removal.

-If we are carrying out the packing service, please ensure that these items have been put to one side, as we will not pack these items.
+If we are carrying out the packing service, please ensure that these items have been put in a safe place before we arrive, as we will not pack these items.

 What do I need to do with my pets on the removal day?

 Pets can get quite disturbed by the whole moving

 experience so it can be advisable to book them

 into a cattery or kennels.
 If this is not feasible,